balena-io/balena-cli/doc/cli.markdown

 ## leave [deviceIpOrHostname]

-Remove a local device from its balena application, causing the device to "leave" the server it is provisioned on.
+Remove a local device from its balena fleet, causing the device to "leave" the server it is provisioned on.
 This effectively makes the device "unmanaged".
 The device must be running balenaOS.